Online Experiential Buddhist Foundation Studies

 Award: Abiding Heart Experiential Buddhist Foundation Studies Certificate

-We are delighted to offer the third edition of our Experiential Buddhist Foundation Studies in an online format commencing February 2021.
-We strongly believe that going online will allow people from many parts of the world to join us on this unique learning journey.
+We are delighted to offer the third edition of our Experiential Buddhist Foundation Studies in an online format commencing January 2022.

 The Experiential Buddhist Foundation Studies is the first semester of the teacher training diploma which can be taken as a stand-alone immersive course.
 Through an experiential learning approach, this course explores the Buddhist worldview and practice.
 Key philosophical principles are introduced and reinforced through meditation, dialogue and artistic hands-on activities.
 The emphasis is on the integration and internalisation of the Buddhadharma so that it becomes part of the growth and flourishing of one’s whole being.
 For those who are interested in deepening their understanding of Buddhism through head, heart, and doing, the Foundation Studies provides a rich, integrative learning experience.